The ultimate goal Data-Driven Fasting is to guide you to understand your true hunger signals and get to know Lizzy.

 Dopamine also drives us to seek our food.
 Again, this is fundamentally a good thing.
 Without dopamine, we would starve and forget to reproduce.

-Food with energy from fat stimulates dopamine because your body needs it.
-Similarly, foods with energy from carbs also stimulate a healthy level of dopamine.
+Because your body needs it, food with energy from fat and carbs stimulates dopamine.
 But our modern food system has designed foods that combine fat and carbs in a way that stimulates more dopamine than any food in nature ever did before, so we eat more of these foods.

-We can also use these ‘comfort foods’ to elevate dopamine to alleviate sadness and low dopamine created in other areas of our life.
-In reality, we sometimes need to work on those areas rather than turning to food for comfort.
-Or perhaps we’re just so overstimulated by everything that nothing stimulates us, including quality food?
+We can also use these ‘comfort foods’ to elevate dopamine to alleviate sadness and low dopamine created in other areas of our lives.
+We sometimes need to work on those areas rather than turning to food for comfort.
+Or perhaps we’re so overstimulated by everything that nothing stimulates us, including quality food?

-Data-Driven Fasting leverages the power of dopamine in our life by gamifying the fasting process.
-You get a positive dopamine hit when you see a healthy number on your glucose meter and a reaffirming message from the Data-Driven Fasting app.
+Data-Driven Fasting leverages the power of dopamine in our lives by gamifying the fasting process.
+You get a positive dopamine hit when you see a healthy number on your glucose meter and a reaffirming message from the Data-Driven Fasting app

 You can become motivated to improve the numbers that will fundamentally improve your health.
-But at the same time, by delaying your meal just a little, you are resetting your dopamine levels and re-sensitising your dopamine receptors rather than always treating your dopamine deficit with food.
+But by delaying your meal just a little, you are resetting your dopamine levels and re-sensitising your dopamine receptors rather than always treating your dopamine deficit with food.

 More